railwayapp/docs/src/pages/getting-started.md

 The following guide will get you up and running quickly by covering the following 3 steps.

-1. Creating a Project from a starter.
+1. Creating a project from a starter.
-2. Developing the Project locally.
+2. Developing the project locally.
 3. Deploying to the cloud.

 > You will need Node or Homebrew installed to install the Railway CLI.